What is CAMT.053 anyway?

 Can I open the result straight in Excel?

 Yep.
-The CSV follows RFC 4180, quoting any field with a comma or line break and ending rows with CRLF, which is what Excel expects.
+The CSV follows RFC 4180, quoting any field that contains the active delimiter or a quote and ending rows with CRLF, which is what Excel expects.
+If your Excel is set to a European locale, switch the delimiter to semicolon and tick the BOM box so accented names come through clean.
 Hit Download for a statement.csv, or copy and paste into a sheet.